princemaple/elixir-cloudflare-api-client/priv/docs/argo_analytics_for_geolocation.md

+## Argo Analytics for Geolocation

+Argo Smart Routing Analytics for a zone at different PoPs

-## Argo Analytics for a zone at differnt PoPs
+### Argo Analytics for a zone at differnt PoPs

 **Permission needed:** `#analytics:read`